Alex313031/gn-xp/docs/reference.md

 #### **What gets checked**

 ```
-  The .gn file may specify a list of targets to be checked.
-Only these targets
+  The .gn file may specify a list of targets to be checked in the list
-  will be checked if no label_pattern is specified on the command line.
+  check_targets (see "gn help dotfile").
+If a label pattern is specified
-  Otherwise, the command-line list is used instead.
-See "gn help dotfile".
+  on the command line, check_targets is not used.

   Targets can opt-out from checking with "check_includes = false" (see
   "gn help check_includes").